• Skip to primary navigation

 Grandma’s Dressing Recipe

 Making this dressing recipe is a family tradition.
-Grandma’s dressing is a staple on our Thanksgiving table and has been for generations.
+Grandma’s Old Fashioned Dressing is a staple on our Thanksgiving table and has been for generations.

 I like my dressing to be firm, but moist and have a nice flavor profile.
 This perfectly describes grandma’s dressing or stuffing recipe.